teotudora/Vessel-Arrival-Time-Residual-Prediction/README.md

-# Vessel-Arrival-Time-Prediction
+# Vessel-Arrival-Residual-Prediction
-Bachelor Thesis: Data Mining and Machine Learning for Online Prediction of Vessel Arrival and Departure Times.
+Bachelor Thesis: Data Mining and Machine Learning for Online Prediction of Vessel Arrival Residuals.